Configuration & Setup

 SendPortal sends email messages using a queue system.
 The queue can be processed synchronously or asynchronously.
 Asynchronous queues can be handled via your primary database or via redis.

-You can specify which queue to use in the
+You can specify which queue driver to use in the

 QUEUE_CONNECTION parameter in the